IrisSec/irissec.github.io/_posts/2022-02-07-dicecraft.md

-fun2(side, value): called whenever a signal goes into it. fun3(): called on some blocks to return a value. the spinner returns its spin direction for example. fun4(val): empty on all except terminal. changing the input value changes its initial starting number. fun5(dir, value?): called when a signal comes out of the computer.
+fun2(side, value): called whenever a signal goes into it. fun3(): called on some blocks to return a value. the spinner returns its spin direction for example. fun4(val): empty on all except terminal. changing the input value changes its initial starting number. fun5(dir, value): called when a signal comes out of the computer.
 ```

 Computers also do different things depending on the direction the inputs.
-We can set a breakpoint on function 2 (signal in) and make signals from each side of the block to figure out what numbers mean what sides.
+We can set a breakpoint on fun2 (signal in) and make signals from each side of the block to figure out what numbers mean what sides.

 ```
 front: 0